MelBiggs/dcd-milestone/README.md

 * As a user of an older age, I want it to be as easily navigated as possible and attractive on a desktop or tablet.

-There was a bug with XXXX
+There was a bug with deploying to Heroku.
+Despite deploying successfully it would not create the application and gave an error stating it could not bind to the PORT.
+With the help of tutor support, we changed the Procfile to web: gunicorn app:app from python3 app.py.
+This allowed the application to display then on Heroku.

 ### Code Validation